SESARLab/mfh-dl-performace-testing/thesis.md

     <img src="./content/MapReduce.jpg" alt="MapReduce flow" style="width: 67%;"/>
     <figcaption>Figure 6: MapReduce flow</figcaption>
 </figure>
 The power of the MapReduce model is that it enables the parallel execution of computation since the Map invocations are distributed across multiple machines of a cluster.
 Figure 6 shows the typical execution flow of a MapReduce application.
 First, the input data is split into a set of *M* splits; each input splits is processed in parallel by different Map functions, running on different machines.
 Next, the Map functions' intermediate key/value pairs are passed to the *R* available Reduce functions.
-The number *R* of  Reducer is obtained by applying a partitioning function on the intermediate key (for example:  `hash(key) mod R`).
+The number *R* of  Reducer is obtained by applying a partitioning function on the intermediate key (for example,  `hash(key) mod R`).
 The user specifies the number of partitions *R* and the partitioning function; the use of the partitioning function guarantee that the output of the various Map invocations is evenly distributed across the Reducers.

 Hadoop implements MapReduce as a framework to process data stored on HDFS.
-A MapReduce job is typically implemented in Java; it splits the input data-set into independent chunks processed in parallel by the Map tasks.
+A MapReduce job is typically implemented in Java; it splits the input dataset into independent chunks processed in parallel by the Map tasks.
 Next, the framework sorts the outputs of the Maps, which are then input to the Reduce tasks.
 Usually, both the job's input and output are stored on HDFS.
 The computing and storage nodes are the same, so the MapReduce framework and HDFS run on the same set of nodes; this allows the framework to take advantage of data locality, moving the computation where the data already resides.
 As a result, data locality helps minimize network congestion because it avoids the transfer of large data sets across the cluster and improves the overall computation throughput.

 #### YARN